CYBAVO/sofa_mock_server/README.md

 <a name="resend-deposit-callbacks"></a>
-### Resend Deposit Callbacks
+### Resend Deposit/Collection Callbacks

-The callback handler can call this API to resend pending or failed deposit callbacks.
+The callback handler can call this API to resend pending, risk-controlled or failed deposit/collection callbacks.

 Refer to [Callback Integration](#callback-integration) for callback rules.